Provi22/Provi22.github.io/subdomains/engines.md

 ---

 ## Engine Simulator
 I became obsessed with <a href="https://www.youtube.com/@AngeTheGreat" target="_blank" rel="noopener noreferrer">AngeTheGreat</a>'s Engine Simulator, and messing around with community-made engines, I couldn't find anyone who had made a proper representation of the Mazda MX-5 NA engine.
 So I decided to try to code it myself, it couldn't be so difficult, could it?
-(It kinda was, since I couldn't find any tutorials on how to code an engine on this simulator) Why the MX-5?
+(It kind of was, since I couldn't find any tutorials on how to code an engine on this simulator) Why the MX-5?
 Well, I just really like the car, and I wanted it to be my project car before they got outrageously expensive.
 When I finished coding it (with some help from some people on the Engine Sim Discord), and tweaked the engine's parameters and values I found online.
 Happy with the end result, I posted the engine to AngeTheGreat's Engine Sim website, <a href="https://catalog.engine-sim.parts/parts/852" rel="noopener noreferrer">engine-sim.parts</a>, where you can download it.

 ---